 - Accessibility — Content must meet WCAG 2.1 AA Web Content Accessibility Standards.
 See “Accessibility Best Practices” below for a list of measures that should be adopted.

-- Privacy — Student privacy must be protected in accordance with FERPA; take measures to protect PII of staff and non-instructor faculty; ensure that all included data sets are free of PII or other protected data.
+- Privacy — Student privacy must be protected in accordance with FERPA; take measures to protect Personally Identifiable Information (PII) of staff and non-instructor faculty; ensure that all included data sets are free of PII or other protected data.

 - Brand — Use of university and school name and marks must abide by brand guidelines